emberjs/website/source/blog/2018-06-08-the-emberjs-times-issue-50.md

 <div class="blog-row">
   <img class="float-right small transparent padded" alt="Office Hours Tomster Mascot" title="Readers' Questions" src="/images/tomsters/officehours.png" />

-  <p>In **this week's Readers' Question** we're talking about **contribution** - and **first-time** contributions to Ember in particular.
+  <p>In <strong>this week's Readers' Question</strong> we're talking about contribution - and <strong>first-time contributions</strong> to Ember in particular.
-  Ember Learning team member <a href="https://github.com/jessica-jordan" target="jj">@jessica-jordan</a> highlights in her answer which repositories are a great starting point for a first contribution to the Ember ecosystem, how you can find an interesting issue to work on and where you can reach out to other community members to make your contribution a **real success**. 💪</p>
+  Ember Learning team member <a href="https://github.com/jessica-jordan" target="jj">@jessica-jordan</a> highlights in her answer which repositories are a great starting point for a first contribution to the Ember ecosystem, how you can find an interesting issue to work on and where you can reach out to other community members to make your contribution a <strong>real success</strong> 💪.</p>
 </div>

 <div class="blog-row">